 In Oregon, PIP pays for reasonable and necessary medical treatment for all injured occupants in auto accident for up to one year, or until a policy dollar limit is reached, typically a maximum of $15,000.
 This amount varies by individual policy.
 In Washington, there is a three year limit, but no set dollar limit.

 Under PIP, injured patients are allowed to seek medical care from the practitioner of their choice, including physical therapists, while under the direction of a medical doctor (MD, DO, and sometimes DC, depending on the insurance plan.)
 This last point is important because insurance companies will sometimes deny payment of medical bills when a medical doctor does not oversee the treatment plan.

 Although PIP insurance is required to pay for any reasonable and necessary treatment that you receive, by doctors of your choosing, the insurance company may require you to see a doctor of their choice, called an Insurance Medical Examiner, or IME.
-If you have any questions, call Tammy, the New Height’s billing manager.
+If you have any questions, call New Height’s for more information.

 An individual’s healthcare insurance policy typically will not begin paying medical expenses until the PIP coverage has been exhausted.
 If you do not have healthcare insurance, you are responsible for paying the amount billed in excess of your PIP coverage.

 Disclaimer: This information is not to be construed as formal legal advice.
 If you have questions about your accident, injuries, and PIP insurance coverage, we recommend that you consult an attorney.

 Understanding Your Physical Therapy

 We know that understanding insurance benefits can be daunting, and that is why we are happy to verify your benefits and answer any of your questions.
 We highly encourage you to become informed about your own benefits.

 Here is a list of questions to ask your insurance company about your physical therapy benefits.